shevchenkobn/battleship-html/README.md

 - Add game timer;
 - Add game turn history visually (the data model is already there);
 - Add localised letter-number coordinates to the board (e.g. using Cyrillic for corresponding languages);
-- Make the project a PWA (Progressive Web Application) to allow installing the game to the system (e.g. 'Add to home screen' dialog on Android or creating a shortcut in Windows);
+- Make the project a PWA (Progressive Web Application) to allow installing the game to the system (e.g. "Add to home screen" dialog on Android or creating a shortcut in Windows);
 - Implement additional game rules through additional configuration options:
   - continue shooting until miss;
   - add board selection between 10x10 (named 'Skirmish') and 5x5 ('Drill') boards;